MaloP47/MaloP47/README.md

 <a href="https://github.com/MaloP47/Python-for-Data-Science">Python for Data Science</a> - A comprehensive course focusing on the use of Python in the field of data science.
 <a href="https://github.com/MaloP47/Tokenizer">Tokenizer</a> - Building an ethereum testnet token.
-<a href="https://github.com/MaloP47/InceptionOfThings">Inception of things<a/> - System admninistration and orchestration with kubernetes and docker</a>
+<a href="https://github.com/MaloP47/InceptionOfThings">Inception of things</a> - System admninistration and orchestration with kubernetes and docker

 </div>